puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac-jamf.md

 # Configure Microsoft Edge policy settings on macOS with Jamf

-This article describes how to configure Microsoft Edge on macOS using a property list (.plist) file and Jamf Pro.
+This article describes how to configure policy settings on macOS using a Microsoft Edge policy manifest file on Jamf Pro 10.19.

-For more information, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) (Apple's website) and [Custom payload settings](https://support.apple.com/guide/mdm/custom-mdm9abbdbe7/1/web/1).
+You can also configure Microsoft Edge policy settings on macOS by using a property list (.plist) file.
+For more information, see [Configure for macOS using a .plist](configure-microsoft-edge-on-mac.md)

 > [!NOTE]
-> This article applies to Microsoft Edge Beta Channel version 81 or later.
+> The feature described in this article is supported in preview and applies to Microsoft Edge Beta Channel version 81 and Jamf Pro 10.19.

 ## Prerequisites